-On 7 June 2022, the General Assembly elected the President for the session, pursuant to rule 30 of its rules of procedure.
+On 1 June 2023, the General Assembly elected the President for the session, pursuant to rule 30 of its rules of procedure.

-Office of the President
+Office of the President of the General Assembly

 The Office is located on the 2nd floor of the Conference Building.